Kugel History | The Nibble Webzine Of Food Adventures - The Nibble Webzine Of Food Adventures Kugel History | The Nibble Webzine Of Food Adventures

 Sweet kugels are made with apples, butternut squash, cherries, corn, dried fruits, peaches, pineapple, rhubarb, sweet potatoes and more.
 You can use any fruit you fancy, from lychee to mango.
 Check out these sweet kugel recipes.

-There are flourless Passover kugel recipes that adapt of all of these.
+There are flourless kugel recipes for Passover.

 RECIPE: NANA’S NOODLE KUGEL (LOKSHEN KUGEL)